Skip to main content

 EdCon2026: Practical solutions for the biggest issues facing schools and trusts

-Falling rolls, tough decisions: how to restructure legally and with care
+Falling rolls, tough decisions: how to restructure legally and compassionately.

 Budget pressures and falling rolls are forcing difficult workforce decisions.
 Learn practical strategies to manage restructures fairly, handle redundancies correctly and maintain a positive culture - protecting your school from tribunal claims while supporting staff.